-Your tax-deductible donation will be used to fund scholarships awarded to science students who have demonstrated their potential to succeed academically, but who may need some assistance to realise their full potential.
+Your donation will be used to fund scholarships awarded to science students who have demonstrated their potential to succeed academically, but who may need some assistance to realise their full potential.

-Your gift could provide the financial stability needed to for a student to succeed in their university degree.
+Your gift could provide the financial stability needed for a student to succeed in their university degree.
 Or, later in their studies, it could provide them with valuable opportunities to develop their skills or networks.

 I grew up in the Broadmeadows area in a single-parent household.
 Throughout high school my teachers would keep me trying to dream big, telling me I could make it as far in life as I dared to go.

 I wanted to believe them, but I knew the difficulties of trying to break out of a disadvantaged financial background.